tomaszbednarz/vis-bof.matters.today/README.md

 ### Another BoFs

-You might also be interested in [Immersive Visualisation for Science, Research, Art, Simulation and Digital Twins Applications](https://vis-bof.matters.today) BoF.
+You might also be interested in [Generative AI for Graphics, Vision and 3D](https://generative-ai-bof.matters.today) BoF.

 ### Previous Years